 While attending Califoria State University at Long Beach, Chris continued playimg trumpet in the marching and pep bands.
 But he also started playing guitar, writing songs and jamming with his younger brother, Jose.
 Chris formed his first band ARBITRAGE with fellow Cerritos High students, Marc Ford (Burning Tree, Black Crowes) and Jim Ashhurst (Broken Homes, Buckcherry), and recorded one EP.

-Chris worked in the records distribution business to paying off student loans and learned about the uglier side of the music business.
-Chris former his own label to put out his own records, but in the process ended up joining his brother Jose’s raw rock band, Doom Kounty Electric Chair, and releasing their records.
+Working in the records distribution business to pay off student loans, Chris learned about the uglier side of the music business.
+He eventually formed his own label to issue his own records, but ended up joining his brother Jose’s raw rock band, “Doom Kounty Electric Chair”, and releasing efforts on the label, “Persuasion Records”.

 In 2006, producer and indie label owner Curt Sautter offered to produce Chris’s original music.
 This led to two full-length CD’s released in 2008: “In My Heart” and “On My Mind” — one of love and lament songs and the other filled with more socially relevant songs.
 Chris was asked to join another one of Sautter’s artists, The Relatives.
 Unfortunately, Chris’s busy solo touring schedule made it impossible for him to remain with The Relatives.
 However, you will still find them playing together when they have an opportunity.

 With the release of his album of original tunes and classic covers, “I Want You”, Chris returns to the music of his youth and FM glory days of the 70s.